Republique Spaghetti alla Chitarra with Clams

 Pasta Los Angeles

-Republique is the hotly anticipated restaurant that replaced Campanile and La Brea Bakery, featuring Walter Manzke, his chef wife Margarita Manzke and business partner Bill Chait.
-The grand space, which is rolling out in stages, started hosting dinners in mid-December, showcasing the high-top, often-communal seating and global brasserie menu.
+Republique is the hotly anticipated restaurant that replaced Campanile and La Brea Bakery.
+Walter Manzke and his chef wife Margarita Manzke partnered on the business with Bill Chait.
+The grand space, which is rolling out in stages, started hosting dinners in mid-December.
+Republique features high-top, often-communal seating and a global brasserie menu.
 Breakfast service, a pastry program and a more upscale back room with prix fixe menu are still to come.
-This is not to say people are suffering in the meantime.
-The seasonal dinner menu features California ingredients and primarily draws on European cooking traditions, though a premium pasta dish still took me by surprise.
-Spaghetti alla Chitarra ($19) consisted of firm pasta tossed with two types of clams, meaty, brinier Manila clams and supple razor clams extracted from their long, thin shells.
-It’s no cote de bouef, but sauteed with garlic and chile flakes and sprinkled with crunchy breadcrumbs and parsley, this made for a satisfying pasta dish.
+People are not suffering in the meantime.
+The seasonal dinner menu features California ingredients and primarily draws on European cooking traditions.
+A premium pasta dish still took me by surprise.

 Tags: